ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 #### Advanced Prompt
 ```
 I am working on converting textbook content into Anki flashcards.
 I will provide you with screenshots.
 For each screenshot, extract the relevant information into one basic table format, with questions on the left and answers on the right.
 For each new prompt, you will make a new table, not updating the existing table.
 If any images are required in the answers, place an "X" as a placeholder.
 If additional information is needed (like definitions or advanced concepts that are not fully covered), include those as well, either in the original flashcard or as an additional new flash card.
 The output should be in a format that I can directly copy and paste into Microsoft Excel, with no fancy formatting or indentations.
+I do not want a header, so for example at the top of the table, do not put "question" and "answer."
 Remember this.
 Once all the information is extracted, I will manually paste it into Excel, save it as a .CSV file, and import it into Anki as a deck.
 Remember these instructions.
 Do not hallucinate.
 ```

 ![Screenshot 1](images/1.png)